GildedPleb/eslint-config-current-thing/README.md

 In an effort to find as many possible ESLint appropriate packages, plugins, and configs, we have cast a massive net to comb through NPM packages so you don't have to.
 The amount of acceptable packages is bottomless, but taken from the most downloaded package that meets our widest search terms ("config" "plugin" or "eslint") the count of rejected packages should be a heuristic for the depth at which the current package runner-up is at.

-The amount of packages reviewed and rejected **538**.
+The amount of packages reviewed and rejected **3774**.

 <!-- End Generated Rejected Count DO NOT EDIT! -->

-See [rejected](./src/packages/rejected.ts) for the full list with notes.
-But it's always open for debate!
+All rejected packages are always open for debate!

 ## We are considering adding these configs